-hile working on this sixteenth edition (beginning in February 2020 up to the time of publication (January 2021), two extraordinary world events were taking place: The COVID-19 pandemic and the Black Lives Matter movements.
+Thile working on this sixteenth edition (beginning in February 2020 up to the time of publication), two extraordinary world events were taking place: The COVID-19 pandemic and the Black Lives Matter movements.
 There is no aspect of life (and certainly no aspect of interpersonal communication) that has not been touched (perhaps uprooted is a better term) by these two events.

-As I write this, the coronavirus pandemic has infected some 90 million people worldwide and killed close to 2 million people; in the United States some 23 million cases and over 300 thousand deaths have been reported.
+As I write this, the coronavirus pandemic has infected some 90 million people worldwide and killed close to 2 million people.
 Approximately 4000 people died from COVID everyday in January 2021.
-Especially hard hit were the Black, Brown, and Indigenous communities.
-The world is wearing facial masks (mandated by many regional governments in the United States and in many parts of the world), maintaining social distance, avoiding large gatherings, and washing their hands more often than ever imagined.
+The world is wearing facial masks (mandated by many governments in different parts of the world), maintaining social distance, avoiding large gatherings, and washing their hands more often than ever imagined.
 People are asked to shelter in place and to quarantine themselves if they've been exposed to someone with the virus.
 Thousands of restaurants have closed permanently and those that remain open are required to have diners maintain social distance, serve outdoors, or only admit indoors a certain percentage of what would normally be a full house.
-Spectator sports like baseball, football, and soccer are being played to empty stadiums and viewed only virtually.
+Spectator sports like baseball, American football, and soccer are being played to empty stadiums and viewed only virtually.
 Many movie houses and theatres have closed permanently and those remaining open are required to limit their capacity so that the required social distance can be maintained.
 Similarly, barber shops, hair and nail salons, gyms, beaches, parks, and playgrounds have been closed with sporadic openings happening from time to time with greatly reduced numbers of people along with re-closings when the number of positive cases increased.
 In business and in families, face-to-face meetings were greatly reduced-even relatives who did not live together were advised to avoid social contact.
-The Thanksgiving holiday, and, in fact, all holidays, normally a time of family get-togethers, has been widely cancelled, hopefully postponed to a later time.
+All holidays, normally a time of family get-togethers, has been widely cancelled, hopefully postponed to a later time.
 Remote and virtual communication-with relatives, friends, and medical professionals, for example, became the norm along with millions of people working from home-a trend that is likely to continue even after this pandemic is history.
-Approximately half of all students-from elementary through high school and college-are attending classes online.
+A large number of students-from elementary through high school and college-are attending classes online.
 Those schools that are open to in-person learning have a greatly reduced student body, are monitored closely, and are closed when students, staff, or faculty are found to test positive.

-Not unexpectedly, along with these changes has come vast unemployment; as of October 2020, some 12.6 million people were unemployed; unemployment now is lasting longer and more permanent than any time in history.
-Despite periodic moratoriums, tens of thousands of Americans cannot afford to pay their rent and are being evicted from their homes, increasing the rate of homelessness to record levels.
-In addition, some 30 million Americans do not have enough food to eat, over 20 percent of parents say they cannot afford to feed their children, and long lines at food banks are common throughout the country and throughout the world.
+Not unexpectedly, along with these changes has come vast unemployment; as of October 2020, some 12.6 million people in the United States were unemployed; unemployment now is lasting longer and more permanent than any time in history.
+Despite periodic moratoriums, a large number of people cannot afford to pay their rent and are being evicted from their homes, increasing the rate of homelessness to record levels.
+In addition, people do not have enough food to eat, parents say they cannot afford to feed their children, and long lines at food banks are common throughout the world.
 As you can appreciate, these developments have created a level of stress, uncertainty, anxiety, and fear unthinkable just a year earlier.